Input frame data requirements for external frame data sources

 Physical camera image data:

-• Image coordinate system: Data captured when the sensor is level should also be level.
-Data should be stored with the top-left corner as the origin in row-major order.
+- Image coordinate system: Data acquired when the sensor is level should also be level.
+Data should be stored with the top-left corner as the origin, row-major order.
 Images should not be flipped or inverted.

-• Image FPS: Normal 30 or 60 fps data is acceptable.
-If high fps has special effects, the minimum acceptable frame rate for reasonable algorithm performance is 2.
-FPS higher than 2 is recommended, and the original data frame rate is typically sufficient.
+- Image FPS: Normal 30 or 60 fps data is acceptable.
+If high fps has a special impact, the minimum acceptable frame rate for reasonable algorithm performance is 2.
+Using an fps higher than 2 is recommended; typically, the raw data frame rate is sufficient.

-• Image size: For better computational results, the longest side should be 960 pixels or larger.
-Time-consuming image scaling in the data pipeline is discouraged; using raw data directly is recommended unless copying full-size data becomes unacceptably time-consuming.
-Image resolution must not be smaller than 640*480.
+- Image size: For better calculation results, the maximum side should be 960 or larger.
+Performing time-consuming image scaling in the data pipeline is discouraged; use raw data directly unless copying full-size data takes unacceptably long.
+Image resolution must not be smaller than 640x480.

-• Pixel format: Prioritizing tracking effectiveness and overall performance, the typical format priority order is YUV > RGB > RGBA > Gray (Y component in YUV).
-When using YUV data, complete data definitions are required, including data packing and padding details.
-Mega performs better with color images compared to single-channel images, though other features are less affected.
+- Pixel format: Prioritizing tracking performance while considering overall performance, the typical order of preference is YUV > RGB > RGBA > Gray (Y channel from YUV).
+When using YUV data, a complete data definition is required, including data packing and padding details.
+Using color images generally yields better Mega results compared to single-channel images, but other features are less affected.

-• Data access: Data pointer or equivalent implementation.
-Eliminate all possible non-essential copies in the data pipeline.
-In HandleRenderFrameData, EasyAR copies the data once for asynchronous use, and the image data is no longer used after this synchronous call completes.
-Note data ownership.
+HandleRenderFrameData, EasyAR makes a copy of the data for asynchronous use; the image data is no longer used after this synchronous call completes.
+Pay attention to data ownership.

-• All timestamps must be clock-synchronized, preferably hardware-synchronized.
-The unit is seconds, but precision should reach nanoseconds or as high as possible.
+- All timestamps must be clock-synchronized, preferably hardware-synchronized.
+The unit of data is seconds, but precision should reach nanoseconds or as high as possible.

 Tracking state:

-• The tracking state is defined by the device and must include a state for tracking loss (VIO unavailable).
+- The tracking state is defined by the device and needs to include a state for tracking loss (VIO unavailable).
 More levels are better if available.

 Device pose:

-• In Unity, the coordinate system type for pose data should be the Unity coordinate system or the EasyAR coordinate system.
-If the input extension is implemented by EasyAR and uses other coordinate system definitions, a clear coordinate system definition must be provided, or a method to convert to the Unity coordinate system or EasyAR coordinate system must be given.
+- In Unity, the coordinate system type for pose data should be either the Unity coordinate system or the EasyAR coordinate system.
+If the input extension is implemented by EasyAR and uses other coordinate system definitions, a clear coordinate system definition must be provided, or a method for converting to the Unity or EasyAR coordinate system should be given.

-• In Unity, if using the Unity XR framework, only compatibility with the XROrigin.TrackingOriginMode.Device mode is required.
+- In Unity, if using the Unity XR framework, only compatibility with

 Intrinsic parameters:

-• All values must match the image data.
-Scaling of intrinsic parameters should be done before inputting to EasyAR if necessary.
+- All values must match the image data.
+Scaling of intrinsic parameters should be performed before inputting to EasyAR if necessary.

-• If the input extension is implemented by EasyAR, it should be specified whether the intrinsic parameters change per frame (determining if the corresponding API should be called once or every frame).
+- If the input extension is implemented by EasyAR, it should be specified whether the intrinsic parameters change per frame (indicating whether the corresponding API should be called once or every frame).

 Extrinsic parameters:

-• It is a calibration matrix expressing the physical offset of the physical camera relative to the pose origin of the device/head.
-If the device's pose and the physical camera pose are the same, it should be the identity matrix.
+- It is a calibration matrix expressing the physical offset of the physical camera relative to the device/head pose origin.
+If the device's pose and the physical camera pose are the same, it should be an identity matrix.

-• The corresponding interface for Apple Vision Pro is: CameraFrame.Sample.Parameters.extrinsics.
-Note that its data definition differs from the data required by the interface.
-EasyAR internally converts it before use.
+- For Apple Vision Pro, the corresponding interface is: CameraFrame.Sample.Parameters.extrinsics.
+Note that its data definition differs from the required interface data; EasyAR internally converts it before use.

-• In Unity, the coordinate system type for extrinsic parameters should be the Unity coordinate system or the EasyAR coordinate system.
-If the input extension is implemented by EasyAR and uses other coordinate system definitions, a clear coordinate system definition must be provided, or a method to convert to the Unity coordinate system or EasyAR coordinate system must be given.
+- In Unity, the coordinate system type for extrinsic parameters should be either the Unity coordinate system or the EasyAR coordinate system.
+If the input extension is implemented by EasyAR and uses other coordinate system definitions, a clear coordinate system definition must be provided, or a method for converting to the Unity or EasyAR coordinate system should be given.

-• In head-mounted display devices, multiple coordinate systems with different definitions often exist.
+- In head-mounted devices, multiple coordinate systems with different definitions usually exist.
 These differences may include origin, orientation, left/right-handed expression, etc. Extrinsic parameters should be calculated within the same coordinate system.
-This interface data requires a coordinate transformation within the same coordinate system, not a transformation matrix between two differently defined coordinate systems.
+The interface data requires coordinate transformation within the same coordinate system, not a transformation matrix between two differently defined coordinate systems.

 Performance: